rashidul57/shift-test-app/README.md

 - Please make sure docker is installed in your local/testing environment.
 If not then please follow the link to install it https://docs.docker.com/engine/install/

-  Now docker command should be recognized in terminal, please check by the following command
+  Now docker command should be recognized in the terminal, please check by the following command

   $ `docker`